Snowflake Pros and Cons

 With Snowflake, data is highly secure.
 Users can set regions for data storage to comply with regulatory guidelines such as HIPAA, PCI DSS, and SOC 1 and SOC 2.
 Security levels can be adjusted based on requirements.
 The solution has built-in features to encrypt all data at rest and in transit, regulate access levels, and control things like IP allows and blocklists.

 To achieve better data protection, Snowflake offers two advanced features — Time Travel and Fail-safe.
 Time Travel gives you an opportunity to restore tables, schemas, and databases from a specific time point in the past.
 By default, there’s one day of data time travel.
-But Enterprise users can choose a period of time up to 90 days.
-The Fail-safe feature allows for protecting and recovering historical data.
+However, Enterprise users can choose a period of time of up to 90 days.
+The fail-safe feature allows for the protection and recovery of historical data.
 Its 7-day period starts right after the Time Travel retention period ends.

 Great performance and scalability

-Thanks to the separated storage and compute, Snowflake has the ability to run a virtually unlimited number of concurrent workloads against the same, single copy of data.
+Thanks to the separated storage and computing, Snowflake has the ability to run a virtually unlimited number of concurrent workloads against the same single copy of data.
 This means that multiple users can execute multiple queries simultaneously.

 While benchmarks can be configured to perform in a certain way and fit particular use cases, most show great results for Snowflake performance.
-This one proves that Snowflake is capable of processing 6 to 60 million rows of data in 2 seconds to 10 seconds, which is pretty impressive.
+Snowflake can process 6 to 60 million rows of data in 2 seconds to 10 seconds, which is pretty impressive.
 Out of the box, Snowflake has what it takes to outperform other cloud warehouse solutions with no prior fine-tuning.

 When it comes to scalability, Snowflake has a unique auto-scaling and auto suspend feature to start and stop warehouses depending on whether they are active or inactive.
 For comparison, autoscaling in Redshift is quite limited.
-Apart from scaling being handled by Snowflake, it can be both vertical and horizontal.
+Moreover, Snowflake can handle both vertical and horizontal scaling.
 Vertical scaling means the platform adds more computer power to existing virtual warehouses, e.g., upgrading CPUs.
 With horizontal scaling, more cluster nodes are added.

 Data caching